 AMP loads it all at once!

 Alright, the tech stuff is out of the way, and you should have a basic understanding of how AMP works.
 Here, at last, is why you should use it.
 Besides the obvious – fast websites are better than slow websites – there are two main reasons why AMP is a good idea.
 First, AMP websites are easy to use.
 As AMP is more widely adopted, users will become ever more familiar with its look and feel.
 Google wants to standardize the web as best it can, and AMP is arguably the first step in that vision.

 Second, Google wants you to use AMP, and they’ll reward you for doing so.
 AMP pages get tagged in mobile search results, encouraging users to click them.
 Again, as AMP becomes widely adopted, people will associate these tagged results with speed, quality, and consistency.
 In addition, AMP enabled pages follow Google’s coding best practices and have blistering page speed scores.
 That’s great for SEO and may help you rank higher in all searches, mobile and desktop.

 So, how do you get started with AMP?
 If you’re into DIY web development, Google has an introductory guide to coding AMP pages.
-If you’ve got an existing WordPress site, plugins exist that purport to convert your site to an AMP-enabled one, though your results may vary, and configuration will be required.
-Of course, if you want an AMP enabled site, the experienced developers here at Twirling Umbrellas can certainly accommodate you.
+If you’ve got an existing WordPress site, plugins exist that purport to convert your site to an AMP-enabled one.
+Although, your results may vary and the site will require configuration.
+Of course, if you want an AMP enabled site, the experienced developers here at Twirling Umbrellas can accommodate you.
 Contact us for more information!